- Maximizing the Power of Your Resume

 for free

-• Fluent in HTML, CSS, and JavaScript
+- Proficient in HTML, CSS, and JavaScript for web development.

-• Experienced in agile software development methodologies
+- Experienced in agile software development methodologies, promoting collaboration and flexibility.

 Revamping Your Resume: The Functional Approach